fboundy/pv_opt/README.md

 # PV Opt: Home Assistant Solar/Battery Optimiser v3.16.0

 Solar / Battery Charging Optimisation for Home Assistant.
 This appDaemon application attempts to optimise charging and discharging of a home solar/battery system to minimise cost electricity cost on a daily basis using freely available solar forecast data from SolCast.
-This is particularly beneficial for Octopus Agile but is also benefeficial for other time-of-use tariffs such as Octopus Flux or simple Economy 7.
+This is particularly beneficial for Octopus Agile but is also beneficial for other time-of-use tariffs such as Octopus Flux or simple Economy 7.
+Specific support for Intelligent Octopus Go using the Zappi charger is provided.

 The application will integrate fully with Solis inverters which are controlled using any of: